Invest | Contribute | Build

 Discussion Group Etiquette

 - State concisely and clearly the topic of your post in the subject line.
 This allows members to respond more appropriately to your post and makes it easier for members to search the archives by subject.

 - Only send a message to the entire community when it contains information that everyone can benefit from.

 - Send messages such as "thanks for the information" or "me, too" to individuals – not to the entire community.

 - Do not send administrative messages, such as "remove me from the community“.
-Instead, visit the Technical Discipline page of your SPE.org profile to opt out.
+Instead, visit the Technical Discipline page of your SPE.org profile to opt-out.
 If you are changing email addresses, you do not need to remove yourself from the community and rejoin under your new email address.
-Simply update your email address in the Contact Information page of your SPE.org profile.
+Simply update your email address on the Contact Information page of your SPE.org profile.

 - Have FUN!

 - Undergraduate/Masters students and members restricted by sanctions have read-only access to technical communities and technical sections.
 For more information on sanctions, visit our website here.